ModischFabrications/EasyLight_PCB/README.md

 ## Decisions

+### Programming & Debugging
+It's not easy to program microcontrollers without a huge markup in size and/or cost.

+The easiest solution is to have a socket on the PCB to program the IC externally and plug it in afterwards.
+There are no electrical problems with the board itself, it's easy to exchange once killed and you can use basic components.
+There are problems though:
+- Stacking PCB - Socket - IC takes at least 10mm in height
+- Additional socket to place
+- Only THT DIP chips supported

+The default option for better boards is to use an "In System Programmer", or ISP in short, that connects directly to the chip.
+There are some considerations on connected IO, especially on pins usually meant as an input, but it's independent of the actual location and package of the IC.
+Do note that they can be connected in reverse, which will usually kill everything on your board.

+The traditional AVR-ISP is a 6 pin connector with 2.54mm pitch on the board.
+This is compatible to generic hookup wires used for every arduino ever made, but needs a bit of space because of the large pitch and THT parts.

+It's possible to use finer connectors with a bit more features, e.g. JST-SH-6, but that will lock you out of the generic programmers and poses additional costs.
+It will however make programming more reliable and enjoyable.

+More elegant solutions depend on "pogo pins" and exposed copper test pads.
+It's compact and doesn't need any additional parts on the board, but has it's problems with alignment.
+Hint: Don't try to hold solid pins onto these pads and expect programming to work, you need a bit of spring tension to keep 2x3 pins connected.
+Pogo pins with large cone heads can actually be used on plated holes meant to solder in AVR-ISPs as well, but are more difficult to find.
+Another trick is to use vias in the pads itself to align everything, but make sure not to tent/plate them.
+Make sure to pierce contaminants for boards with cheap plating.

+There is some [great research](http://www.auelectronics.com/forum/index.php?topic=42.0) on these, especially on the [tips used](https://electronics.stackexchange.com/questions/360050/implementing-a-good-connection-for-pogo-pins-in-eagle), [and plating](https://electronics.stackexchange.com/questions/393531/what-pcb-plating-do-i-need-to-use-exposed-copper-pads-with-pogo-pins).
+Some even [sell premade ones](https://www.tindie.com/products/madworm/tiny-avr-isp-pogo-pin-programming-adapter/), take a look at them for inspiration.

+See [Tag-Connect](https://www.tag-connect.com/) for a commercial solution that's solid and prevents reverse connections.
+It [seems to have some problems](https://ludzinc.blogspot.com/2013/03/missed-it-by-that-much.html) though and is a very fine 1.27mm pitch.
+If you buy one, take the solution without mounting holes, the other one is huge.

+TLDR:
+- Use the right pogo:
+  - cone (1.4mm) for plated holes/vias, can use pads
+  - crown for pads with solder
+  - round for gold plated pads with repeated contacts
+- use pads with 1.27 or 2.54mm pitch
+- add via/plated hole to pad to make alignment easier
+- use gold plating or apply solder to pads that will be contacted often
+- add alignment hole if you feel fancy
+-> generic 2.54mm THT pin header holes (ID=1mm, OD=1.7mm) are fine

 ### Power planning
 These boards are planned for two use cases:
 1. Docked: Permanent wall power with battery as backup for short durations